TotallyNotChase/valida/README.md

 Failure ("EmptyString" :| [])
 ```

 This is the core concept for building the validators.
-You can use the primitive combinators (e.g [`failureIf`](https://hackage.haskell.org/package/valida/docs/Valida-Combinators.html#v:failureIf), [`failureUnless`](https://hackage.haskell.org/package/valida/docs/Valida-Combinators.html#v:failureUnless)) to build `ValidationRule`s directly from predicate functions, or you can choose one of the many derivate combinators (e.g [`notEmpty`](https://hackage.haskell.org/package/valida/docs/Valida-Combinators.html#v:notEmpty)) to build `ValidationRule`s.
+You can use the primitive combinators (e.g [`failureIf`](https://hackage.haskell.org/package/valida/docs/Valida-Combinators.html#v:failureIf), [`failureUnless`](https://hackage.haskell.org/package/valida/docs/Valida-Combinators.html#v:failureUnless)) to build `Validator`s directly from predicate functions, or you can choose one of the many derivate combinators (e.g [`notEmpty`](https://hackage.haskell.org/package/valida/docs/Valida-Combinators.html#v:notEmpty)) to build `Validator`s.
 Check out the [`Valida.Combinators`](https://hackage.haskell.org/package/valida/docs/Valida-Combinators.html) module documentation to view all the included combinators.

 ## Validators for non product types
 Although the primary purpose of Valida is building convenient validators for product types.
 Sometimes, you'll find yourself not needing to select on any field, but validating the input directly.
 In that case, you may find yourself using this pattern-